FREQUENTLY ASKED QUESTIONS

 WHAT TIME DO I NEED TO BE AT THE TRACK?

 Each track has varying Pit Gate open times, some as early as four hours prior to the race start.
-Wisconsin International Raceway practice begins at 4:30, with qualifying at 4:45 pm.
+Wisconsin International Raceway practice begins at 4:20, with qualifying right after.
 Norway Speedway opens the gates at 3:00, with their qualifying beginning at 5:45 pm.
 Touring Tracks times vary based on date and race event specifics.

 WHAT TRACKS DO THE TRUCKS RUN AT?

 The Trucks run weekly at Wisconsin International Raceway in Kaukauna, Wisconsin.
-The Touring Series races bi-weekly at Norway Speedway in Norway, Michigan.
-Other Touring tracks include Golden Sands in Wisconsin Rapids, Wisconsin; Dells Raceway Park in Wisconsin Dells, Wisconsin; and Slinger Super Speedway in Slinger, Wisconsin.
+Touring tracks include Norway Speedway in Norway, Michigan, Golden Sands in Wisconsin Rapids, Wisconsin; Dells Raceway Park in Wisconsin Dells, Wisconsin; and Slinger Super Speedway in Slinger, Wisconsin.
 Tracks can vary by year.

 DO I HAVE TO RACE EVERY EVENT?

 Drivers are not required to race every event.
-Some Drivers race only the WIR Series, others race in both WIR and in the Norway Bi-Weekly, with some racing all three.
-Substitute Drivers are allowed, the Club must be notified at least one hour before the race.
+Some Drivers race only the WIR Series, others race in both WIR and in the Touring Series, Substitute Drivers are allowed, the Club must be notified at least one hour before the race.
+Please see the rules on this for the Touring Series.
 However, Sub Drivers must be Club Members to receive points for that Truck.

 ARE THERE ANY CLUB COSTS FOR MEMBERSHIP?